Click to enlarge

 - 1850: S.D.
-Pool - Teacher in Pasquotank County, with wife Caroline and five children.
+Pool was a teacher in Pasquotank County, with wife Caroline and five children.

 - 1860 Beaufort Census: S.D.
 Pool 41, a teacher at a female seminary.

 - 1870: S.D.
-Pool - Editor of newspaper in New Bern with wife Caroline and seven children.1872 principal of Male and Female Academy in Elizabeth City, Pasquotank County.
+Pool was editor of newspaper in New Bern with wife Caroline and seven children.1872 principal of Male and Female Academy in Elizabeth City, Pasquotank County.

 - Son James Harrell

 Pool and Cinderella P. Roberson Pool’s daughter Jane Pigott Pool (1872-1951) married